How to Make a Living Will: A Step-by-Step Guide to Ensure Your Medical Wishes

 What is a healthcare proxy?

-A healthcare proxy is a person you designate to make medical decisions on your behalf if you are unable to do so.
+A healthcare proxy is a person you designate to make medical decisions on your behalf if you cannot do so.

 Do I need legal advice to create a living will?

-While not always necessary, obtaining legal advice can help ensure your living will complies with state laws and remains legally binding.
+While not always necessary, obtaining legal advice can help ensure your living will comply with state laws and remains legally binding.

 Can a living will include organ donation preferences?

-Yes, a living will can include your preferences regarding organ donation, and it is recommended to specify these choices clearly.
+Yes, a living will can include your preferences regarding organ donation, and it is recommended to specify these choices.

 [sibwp_form id=6]